aimanecouissi/django-hiring-portal-web-application/README.md

-# JOB PORTAL WEB APPLICATION 💼
+# HIRING PORTAL WEB APPLICATION 💼

-Welcome to the Job Portal Web Application repository!
+Welcome to the Hiring Portal Web Application repository!
 This web application was developed as the end-of-year 3rd-year project.
 It offers an easy-to-use platform for companies to post job listings, manage resumes, and applications, simplifying the hiring process for both employers and job seekers.

 ## FEATURES 🌟